Ortega-Dan/CalendarWorkHoursCounter/README.md

 ______________________________________________________
 #### Debugging
 \
-Here the contents of the launch.json to debug from chrome on vscode (read better from raw README.md file):
+Here the contents of the launch.json to debug from chrome on vscode:

 ```jsonc
 {